4Lajf/amq-scripts/README.md

 # amq_scripts

+### amqTrainingMode.user.js
+Extended version of [kempanator](https://github.com/kempanator)'s[Custom Song List Game](https://github.com/kempanator/amq-scripts/blob/main/amqCustomSongListGame.user.js)
+Training mode allows you to practice your songs efficiently something line anki or other memory card software.
+It's goal is to give you songs that you don't recozniged mixed with some songs that you do recognize to solidify them in your memory.

 ### amqSongListUIWithAniListExport.user.js
 A fork [TheJoseph98](https://github.com/TheJoseph98)'s [amqSongListUI](https://github.com/TheJoseph98/AMQ-Scripts/blob/master/amqSongListUI.user.js)
 - Let's you export your wrong guessed anime to AniList so you can use them in your next game